 Mata Mata – Khalahari Lodge – Springbok

-That was our best day from the beginning after we just left the campsite we saw a wild cat, 5 minutes later two hyenas.
+That was our best day from the start, just after leaving the campsite we saw a wild cat, 5 minutes later two hyenas.
 Finally we got some luck!
-This day except we saw as well four lions (two male and two female together), two bat-eared foxes, a Cape fox with two cubs.
+This was a very good day, we also saw four lions (two male and two female together), two bat-eared foxes, a Cape fox with two cubs.
 Not mentioning black back jackals, boks, wildebeest, eagles, falcons and many meerkats and ground squirrels.

 Tips for Kgalagadi Transfrontier park game watching

 - We found the area between Mata Mata and Twee Rivieren to have the most animals (especially lions) of areas that can be driven without 4×4.
 On this stretch lions are seen almost every day.
 We were told some stories by regular visitors to the park that they have seen up to 25 lions on that stretch in one day!
 If you are limited in time we’d say from Two River gate drive straight to Mata Mata and rather stay there for a day or two and do short morning and evening drives in the area.